sergiye/winMemoryOptimizer/README.md

 ### Settings

 - `Auto update` Keeps the app up to date.
-It checks for updates every 24 hours
-- `Close after optimization` Closes the app after optimization
 - `Run on low priority` It limits the app resource usage by reducing the process priority and ensuring it runs efficiently.
 It might increase the optimization time, but it helps if your Windows freezes during it
 - `Run on startup` Runs the app after the system boots up.
 It creates an entry on Windows **Task Scheduler** and Windows Registry path **SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Run**
 - `Show optimization notifications` Sends a message to the notification area after optimization.
 It includes the approximate memory released